 The two Japanese syllabaries are essential for every book and tool in this list.
 Hiragana is used for everything that’s not written in Kanji (the complex Chinese characters), Katakana on the other hand is used for “imported” English words or when Japanese want to stylise a word.
 I found the Dr. Moku Apps the absolute best for this purpose.
 It’s available for iOS, Android and on your Desktop so there should be a way for everyone to learn from the Doctor.
 If you prefer a physical version you should check out these here.

 2. Get a textbook.
-My favourite: Genki (second edition with a lovely MP3 CD)
+My favorite: Genki (second edition with a lovely MP3 CD)

-Awesome textbook which teaches you in two volumes and 25 lesons the basics of Japanese grammar.
-Everything is very well explained with some reucurring characters and the exact right amount of vocabulary for each section.
-The Mp3 Cd contains the text and vocabulary read out loud which is crucial to work on your listening comprehension in an early stage.
-I won’t get more easy when you wait with this step, trust me.
-There is also a corresponding workbook out but there is more than enough stuff to practice with in the main book itself.
+Awesome textbook which teaches you the basics of Japanese grammar in two volumes and 25 lessons .
+Everything is very well explained with lots of example sentences, recurring characters who take part in various short stories and the exact right amount of vocabulary for each section.
+The MP3 Cd contains the text and vocabulary read out loud which is crucial to work on your listening comprehension in an early stage.
+It won’t get more easy when you wait with this step, trust me.
+There is also a corresponding workbook available but there is more than enough stuff to practice within the main book itself.

 Still, I got both workbooks and went through them as well.
-Each one is accompanied with an MP3 Cd which contains all the text and dialogue spoken by a native speaker.
-If you got both down and the main books basic Japanese grammar shouldn’t be a hurdle for you anymore.
+Each one is accompanied with an MP3 Cd (in the same manner like the main textbook) which contains all the text and dialogue spoken by a native speaker.
+If you got both down and the main books, basic Japanese grammar shouldn’t be a hurdle for you anymore.
 To sum it up, you don’t need the workbooks but some extra practice never hurts, right.
 Your call.

 Forget Minna no nihongo and all the other books which are just crappy for self learners.
 Genki is the real deal.
 Don’t forget to buy the answer key which contains every answer for both work- and textbook for Genki I & II in one single volume.

-Buy the book: Genki I & Genki II // Answer Key // Workbook I & Workbook II
+Buy the book: Genki I & Genki II // Answer Key (crucial!)// Workbook I & Workbook II

 There is also a pretty neat iOS App available which let’s you train conjugations.
 Trust me on this one – just get it while studying the mighty Genki textbooks.